25 Summer Programs in Arizona for High Schoolers in 2025

 Cost: Free

-Rising Native American high school juniors and seniors (participants must be enrolled members or descendants of AI/AN or Native Hawaiian tribe) with an interest in STEM will want to check out this summer program, which is only a week long but kicks off a year-long engagement.
-Students network with Indigenous professionals and participate in activities like building a computer and visiting Biosphere II, in order to hone the skills needed to pursue a STEM degree in college.
+This summer program is for rising high school juniors and seniors who are either enrolled members or descendants of AI/AN or Native Hawaiian Tribes who have an interest in STEM.
+While the program is only a week long, it kicks off a year-long engagement designed to provide Native American high school students with the necessary resources to enroll in college and pursue a career in STEM.
+Students network with Indigenous professionals from well-known companies and participate in activities like building a computer and visiting Biosphere II, in order to hone the skills needed to pursue a STEM degree in college.

 5. Summer Engineering Academy